-The box contains with 14 bars (seven of each kind) and costs $23.99 Canadian.
+The box contains 14 bars (seven of each kind) and costs $23.99 Canadian.
 That’s less than $2.00 Canadian per bar.
 These definitely aren’t cheap, but unfortunately not a lot of foods marketed as being healthy or “clean” are.
-They’re not as expensive as some protein bars that can be about $3.00 per bar or more!
+They’re not as expensive as some protein bars which can be about $3.00 per bar or more!

 You can’t beat any sort of bar-type snack for convenience.
 As a healthy protein bar, these are perfect for a snack or breakfast on the go!
 They’re also great for refueling after a workout or as a junk food replacement to curb cravings.

-The Chocolate Sea Salt RXBAR contains 210 calories, nine grams of fat, 23 grams of carbohydrates, three grams of fibre, 17 grams of sugar, 12 grams of protein and 260 milligrams of sodium.
+The chocolate sea salt RXBAR contains 200 calories, eight grams of fat, 23 grams of carbohydrates, three grams of fibre, 14 grams of sugar, 12 grams of protein and 160 milligrams of sodium.

 I’ve eaten a lot of RXBARs since I first tried them, and the taste has grown on me.
-I find when I’m eating mainly healthy, things like the RXBARs taste like a treat.
+I find when I’m eating mainly healthy, things like an RXBAR tastes like a treat.
 When I’m overdosing on junk food (especially chocolate!), I find bars like this don’t taste as great.